khezen/compose-elk/README.md

 You can find help with httpbeat configuration [here](https://github.com/christiangalsterer/httpbeat/blob/master/docs/configuration.asciidoc).

+### execbeat

+installation:

+0. make sure you already started the elastic stack once using `./docker-compose.yml`
+    * This compose define a network declared as external network in `./beats/execbeat/docker-compose.yml`
+1. go to `./beats/execbeat/`
+2. execute `docker-compose up -d`

+Configuration file is located in `/etc/execbeat/execbeat.yml`.

+You can find help with execbeat configuration [here](https://github.com/christiangalsterer/execbeat/blob/master/docs/configuration.asciidoc).

+You can share scripts from your host to the container by adding them to `/usr/share/scripts`.

 ### Other beats

 The open source community has been hard at work developing new Beats.
 You can check out some of them [here](https://www.elastic.co/guide/en/beats/libbeat/current/community-beats.html).